 Efforts of local business leaders to promote development were rewarded in 2005, with a $2.4 million grant and low-interest loan package to develop Pawling Station Business Park.
 It is a 48-acre (190,000 m2) shovel ready site along Route 522 in Penn Township, that feature three to 20-acre lots with public sewer, water, gas and storm water drainage.
+Currently there is one three acre lot available.
 The task force included Pennsylvania Senator John Gordner and Rep Russ Fairchild, community leaders with a wide range of economic development experience and skills including an accountant, lawyer, land developer, engineer, surveyor, and two bankers – along with chairmen of the Snyder County Board of Commissioners, Penn Township Board of Supervisors, and Township Municipal Authority.

 Major employers in the region include a significant number of housing related manufacturers, state facilities, as well as local government entities.
-A thirty year effort to develop a bypass of the rte 11& 15 commercial area, called the Central Susquehanna Thruway, has been delayed due to minimal funding from the state or federal government.
+A thirty year effort to develop a bypass of the rte 11& 15 commercial area, called the Central Susquehanna Thruway, has begun to take shape and is in the first phase of construction.

 The Selinsgrove Community Library is a public library that is part of the Snyder County Library system.
 Patrons have free use of the PA Power Library and Access Pennsylvania which provide extensive online resources for children and adults.
 The library is on the corner of High Street and Pine Street, one block west of Market Street in downtown Selinsgrove.
 A small book exchange cart is hosted in the U.S. Post Office building on Rte 11&15, Shamokin Dam.